zachvalenta/nginx-wsgi/README.md

 }
 ```

-* reload Nginx so it knows about our updated config: `ng-up`
+* reload Nginx so it knows about our updated config: `make ng-up`
-* hit Nginx at the `static` route to validate it's serving our bespoke HTML 😄: `ng-hit-static`
+* hit Nginx at the `static` route to validate it's serving our bespoke HTML 😄: `make ng-hit-static`

 ```sh
 $ make ng-hit-static